Jayy001/codexctl/README.md

 ```

 The script is designed to have as little interactivity as possible (apart from entering the password when connecting  & managing remotely) meaning arguments are directly taken from the command to run the script.

 ```
 ❯ python codexctl.py  --help
-usage: Codexctl app [-h] [--debug] {install,download,status,list} ...
+usage: Codexctl app [-h] [--debug] {install,download,status,restore,list} ...

 positional arguments:
-  {install,download,status,list}
+  {install,download,status,restore,list}
-    install             Install the specified version (will download if not available on the device) download            Download the specified version firmware file status              Get the current version of the device and other information list                List all versions available for use
+    install             Install the specified version (will download if not available on the device)
+    download            Download the specified version firmware file status              Get the current version of the device and other information restore             Restores to previous version installed on device list                List all versions available for use

 options: